pachacamac/jing/README.md

 ---

-Has built in support for Erb - and Markdown templates, Typescript compiler, Sass compiler, JavaScript/Css minifier, partial- and layout support, variable support, easily extendable.
+Has built in support for Erb - and Markdown templates, Typescript compiler, Sass compiler, JavaScript/Css minifier, partial- and layout support, variable support, easily extendable, updates your page as soon as you change a file.

 ## Installation